 This week’s blog is written by Melinda Bernsdorf.
 Melinda has been working in the classroom with toddlers and twos for a decade and strongly believes in the magic of a good book.
-She studied Developmental Psychology and Learning at St. Joseph’s University and has been an educator at SEEC since 2014.
+She studied Developmental Psychology and Learning at St. Joseph’s University and was an educator at SEEC from 2014 – 2018.
 When traveling, she always brings home a children’s book (or two!) to add to her library.
 For this blog, she drew on her experiences as a toddler teacher to write about books and how they can help children develop physical skills.

 Children’s literature is so fantastic with funny stories, catchy rhyme schemes, and interesting information presented in novel ways.
 Educators and researchers often praise children’s books, citing their importance in supporting vocabulary development, but children’s books can also meet developmental needs of infants and toddlers beyond language acquisition.
 These other developmental domains, such as motor skills, are often overlooked when talking about the importance of providing literature to young children.
 Although it may seem counterintuitive, when young children engage with books, they are also engaging their bodies in ways that help them grow physically.